 Cancer - it’s a little word with big meaning.
-If you are facing cancer, you should know that the University of Michigan Rogel Cancer Center is one of only 41 centers in the U.S. to earn the National Cancer Institute’s “Comprehensive” designation by meeting strict guidelines for clinical and laboratory research, testing of new therapies, and cancer prevention and control research.
+If you are facing cancer, you should know that the University of Michigan Rogel Cancer Center has earned the National Cancer Institute’s “Comprehensive” designation by meeting strict guidelines for clinical and laboratory research, testing of new therapies, and cancer prevention and control research.
 We are the only place in Michigan – and one of only a handful of cancer centers in the country – to provide true multidisciplinary cancer clinics in most cancer types.
 Each of these team of specialists offer one-stop access to comprehensive, cutting-edge treatment tailored for each type of cancer.

 Just as we pursue a multidisciplinary approach when treating cancer, we take the same approach when supporting patients during treatment.
 That means a patient's support team includes not only the subspecialty doctors and nurses, but cancer specialists in psychology, social work, art therapy, nutrition, finance, and countless other areas through our patient and family support services.
 This support is fully integrated into the patient's treatment plan because we know that cancer affects not only the organs of the body, but the whole person and the whole family.

-Our U-M's Renowned Rogel Cancer Center is also a founding member of the National Comprehensive Cancer Network, a consortium of 25 premiere cancer centers formed to develop national guidelines to ensure consistent, high-quality, and cost-effective cancer care.
+Our renowned Rogel Cancer Center is also a founding member of the National Comprehensive Cancer Network, a consortium of premiere cancer centers formed to develop national guidelines to ensure consistent, high-quality, and cost-effective cancer care.